cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 The IR source consists of 96 LEDs emitting infrared light at 850 nm with a total power of 18 Watts.
 If we compare it with the second prototype, it consists of 48 LEDs of 940 nm.
 After analyzing the intensity and determining the wavelength we decided to go with 96 LEDs of 850 nm.

-A closeup view of the final prototype can be seen in below.
+Thefinal prototype can be seen in the pictures below.

 https://user-images.githubusercontent.com/62101605/115156031-11df7200-a0a0-11eb-8d1c-3cc14c95c17b.jpg

+---- 7. closeup final ---

 ### Image processing